amansjot/Team5-MoviePedia/README.md

 ## About MoviePedia

 MoviePedia is the best place to curate and find specialized lists of your favorite movies!
+On our site, visitors can select their favorite movies from our masterlist and drag-and-drop into their own personalized Watchlists, Movies by Genre, and more!

 ## Contact the Team